jmydde/jamesm.blog/content/music-production/yamaha-montage.md

 - **VCM Rotary Speaker Effect** - This new effect accurately emulates the classic sound of a Leslie speaker cabinet, adding warmth and movement to organ and electric piano sounds.
 - **Powerful USB Audio Interface** - The Montage M functions as a 6-in/32-out USB audio interface, allowing you to record audio directly to your DAW (Digital Audio Workstation) for seamless integration into your studio workflow.

+Overall, the Yamaha Montage M is a premium synthesizer workstation offering a powerful combination of sound quality, versatile sound engines, improved control options, and seamless studio integration.
+It caters to professional keyboardists who demand the best in performance and production capabilities.

+## Models
 The Montage M comes in three versions, each with a different keyboard action
 - **M6** - 61-key FSX synth action (ideal for portability and playing melodies).
 - **M7** - 76-key FSX synth action (a good balance between portability and playability for splits and layers).
 - **M8X** - 88-key weighted hammer action with polyphonic aftertouch (perfect for pianists who need a realistic piano feel and expressive control).

-Overall, the Yamaha Montage M is a premium synthesizer workstation offering a powerful combination of sound quality, versatile sound engines, improved control options, and seamless studio integration.
-It caters to professional keyboardists who demand the best in performance and production capabilities.

 ## Prices
 As of June 2024